LyxiaW/ISMB/courses.md

 ## Pianorama Intermediate and Extension Courses

-For Junior and Primary Course graduates, to further expand musical and technical skills acquired thus far.
-All musical styles of repertoire with an expanded technical development program are covered at this level.
-This, together with the acquired musical awareness, enables the teacher to work with the students in a broader field including composition, improvisation, keyboard harmony and extended theoretical components.
-In our Australian schools, many students will present for the AMEB theory exams, having completed the set syllabus for this level in the Extension curriculum.
-In our international schools, the examination curriculum in each country for specific theoretical levels are also covered in the Extension Course.
+For Junior and Primary Course graduates:
+* Builds and expands on musical and technical skills acquired thus far
+* All musical styles of repertoire explored with an expanded technical development program
+* Composition, improvisation, keyboard harmony and extended theoretical components
+* Option to sit practical or theory examinations

 <img src="images/521283.jpg" alt="ismbondi" width="600" height="400">